Aug. 19, 2021

 At MatterHackers we want to equip you with the knowledge and confidence to succeed with each and every print.
 To start - let’s discuss the initial layer that is printed for any part - we refer to it as, not surprisingly, the “First Layer.”
 Let's dive into the details.

+Now that you have an understanding about how you can affect your first layer it's time to take a look at what makes it perfect.
 We’ve compiled some examples of a small square at various Z offsets to show you the right way to adjust your printer settings to achieve a perfect first layer for your parts every time.

 Your printer either has manual or automatic bed leveling hardware capabilities, and it may also have some helpful wizards and features to make it easier to set your first layer, while others often lack those features and require a more attentive touch.
 Even if your printer doesn’t have an automatic bed leveling sensor doesn’t mean it can’t be upgraded.
 The BL-Touch is one of the most commonly chosen bed leveling sensors for upgrades as it works on nearly every bed surface and is easy to install and test.